Madame Ke: Influence within the Royal Harem

-During the reign of the Tianqi Emperor, Empress Zhang (Tianqi) and other concubines bore the Emperor three sons and two daughters.
+During the reign of the Tianqi Emperor, Empress Zhang and other concubines bore the Emperor three sons and two daughters.
 None of the children survived to adulthood.

 Reportedly, the childlessness of the Emperor was caused by the handiwork of Madame Ke and Wei Zhongxian, who played a significant role in inducing miscarriages among his concubines and consorts.
 Specifically, they were allegedly the actual cause of the 1623 miscarriage of Empress Zhang, where Madame Ke and Wei solicited the services of a masseur to induce miscarriage when the Empress was having back pains.

 Apart from harming the royal children, Madame Ke was also responsible for murdering some of the concubines and consorts on at least two occasions.

 One such instance was Consort Yu.
 During her pregnancy, Yu accidentally offended Madame Ke and Wei.
 As a result of her offence, Ke and Wei falsely passed on an imperial decree ordering Consort Yu to be imprisoned in her palace, stripped her of her palace maids, and restricted food and drink from entering her palace.
 As a result, Yu was starved to death in her palace.
 On another occasion, Ke and Wei were accused of forging imperial decrees during the Taichang Emperor’s reign, where they ordered one of his consorts to commit suicide.

 Given Madame Ke's cruelty, the other concubines were deeply afraid of her.
 For example, Consort Cheng, the mother of Princess Huaining, had to resort to hiding food in the cracks of the palace walls to prevent herself from suffering the fate of Consort Yu.
 Such caution was not unwarranted, as Yu survived on the food she hid when Madam Ke imprisoned her for half a month.

 Relationship with the Tianqi Emperor

 The Tianqi Emperor enjoyed a close relationship with Madame Ke.
 Dardess describes the relationship between the Emperor and Ke as “warm and familial”, where he described Ke and Wei Zhongxian as functioning as his “personal, parent-like guardians”.

 The unusual closeness between the Emperor and Ke could be attributed to his tumultuous childhood.
 Logically speaking, as the eldest son of Emperor Taichang and the eldest grandson of the Emperor Wanli, there is little to question that the future Tianqi Emperor is the heir apparent since his birth.

 However, his father, the future Taichang Emperor, was not favoured by his grandfather, the Wanli Emperor, who wanted to install his younger uncle, Zhu Changxun, as his heir.

 Moreover, given the early deaths of the Tianqi Emperor’s parents (the Taichang Emperor only reigned for around a month), it is unsurprising that the young Emperor would be more susceptible to trusting those who were close to him.